Conformation of ultra-long-chain fatty acid in lipid bilayer: Molecular dynamics study: Methods

+To investigate the effects of the flip--flop of cholesterol (CHOL) on the conformation of the ULCFAs, we added cholesterol to both the upper and lower leaflets which consist of DSPCs or SDPCs.
+The numbers of molecules in each membrane bilayer are listed in \ref{t2}.

-\subsection{Molecular dynamics simulations}
+\subsection{Molecular Dynamics Simulations}

-The CHARMM 36 force field \cite{charmm36} and TIP3P water model \cite{tip3p} were adopted for lipid and water molecules, respectively.
-The system pressure was controlled at 0.101 MPa by using a semi-isotropic Parrinello-Rahman \cite{pn}.
-The membrane was maintained in a tensionless state.
-The system temperature in each system is shown in Table \ref{t_system} and was controlled using a Nose-Hoover thermostat \cite{nh}.
-The van der Waals interactions were truncated within a radius range of 1 to 1.2 nm by using a switching scheme.
-Electrostatic interactions were calculated by using the particle mesh Ewald method \cite{pme}.
-The DSPC/dTSPC and SDPC/dTSPC mixtures were equilibrated for 200 ns, which was followed by 800-ns production runs at 343 K. Since dTSPC is moved more slowly in the SOPC/dTSPC mixtures at 303 K, twice longer time periods were employed for the SOPC/dTSPC mixtures: 400 ns for the equilibration and 1.6 $\mu$s for production runs.
-All MD simulations were performed by using GROMACS version 2016.4 \cite{abraham2015gromacs}.
-Initial configurations were generated using CHARMM-GUI Membrane Builder~\cite{jo2008charmm,lee2015charmm}.
-Images were visualized using Visual Molecular Dynamics (VMD) software~\cite{VMD}.
+The CHARMM 36 force field \cite{charmm36} and TIP3P water model \cite{tip3p} were used to model lipid and water molecules, respectively.
+The system temperature and pressure were controlled at 343 K using the Nos{\'e}--Hoover thermostat \cite{nh} and 0.101 MPa using a semi-isotropic Parrinello-Rahman barostat \cite{pn}, respectively.
+The membranes have zero surface tension.
+Calculation of the van der Waals interaction was truncated with a cutoff radius of 1-1.2 nm using a switching scheme.
+The electrostatic interactions were calculated using the particle mesh Ewald method \cite{pme}.
+The time step for the numerical calculation of the equations of motion was 2.0 fs.
+The membranes were equilibrated for 200\,ns, followed by 800\,ns production runs (1\,$\mu$s and $3$\,$\mu$s for DSPC/CHOL and SDPC/CHOL, respectively).
+All MD simulations were performed using GROMACS version 2020.4 \cite{gromacs}.
+Initial configurations were generated using Membrane Builder on the CHARMM-GUI website \cite{jo2008charmm, lee2015charmm}.
+Visual Molecular Dynamics (VMD) software \cite{vmd} was used for visualization of molecular images.
+The center of the lipid bilayer along the bilayer normal direction was used as the origin of the vertical ($z$) coordinates.

+To calculate the lipid area in the tensionless membranes, we performed MD simulations for a pure symmetric membrane consisting of 100 DSPCs or 100 SDPCs per leaflet.
+From these MD simulations, we obtained that the area per lipid of DSPC and SDPC are 0.63 and 0.74 nm$^2$, respectively.
+Thus, SDPCs have a slightly larger area than DSPCs because of their unsaturated bonds.

-\section{Results and discussion}
+\section{Results and Discussion}